 At first glance it might seem impossible to find solutions that satisfy increasing tenant demands, reduces the workload of property teams, and benefits ownership’s bottom line — but the right, practical technologies are proving to make a significant impact.

-One example of technology meeting these seemingly competing demands is using overtime HVAC management software to take your building “on-demand”.
+One example of technology meeting these seemingly competing demands is using On-Demand HVAC management software to take your building “on-demand”.
 Going on-demand means only running the building’s HVAC equipment when it’s needed — and only for the tenants that need it.
 Due to lease language, many buildings run as if at full-capacity on weekends and minor holidays (think the day after Thanksgiving, President’s Day, etc.).
 But with only a fraction of the tenants on-site those days, buildings wind up with unnecessarily high levels of energy expenditure and equipment depreciation.
 Additionally, property teams and building engineers must deal with incoming last-minute requests quickly to keep tenants happy.

-With automation software like Genea’s Overtime HVAC service, tenants can request afterhours HVAC service directly from their smartphones whenever they need it.
-This not only saves ownership money by going on demand on weekends and minor holidays, but often leads to more overtime HVAC requests — which can significantly increase profit itself.
+With automation software like Genea’s On-Demand HVAC service, tenants can request afterhours HVAC service directly from their smartphones whenever they need it.
+This not only saves ownership money by going on demand on weekends and minor holidays, but often leads to more On-Demand HVAC requests — which can significantly increase profit itself.
 It keeps tenants happy by providing them with the power and convenient flexibility to request overtime air whenever they need it, right from computer or phone.
 Rounding out the benefits, automation significantly decreases labor-demands on property teams and building engineers — freeing up their very valuable time.

 With practical technology, meeting (and exceeding) tenant expectations doesn’t have to mean more work for property teams or narrower profit margins.
 The right technological solutions can benefit everyone, all at once.